TMoore89/ENSEKTest/TestResponses.md

 And an email is generated confirming the order
   </details>

-Defect 9:
+### Defect 9:
   <details>
   <summary>Purchases can be made without being signed in</summary>
 Description:
 There is no requirement for an account holder to be signed in to make a purchase which in turn affects the amount to supply

-User Story: As a energy supplier I would like to ensure that all potential purchases are by a user with a valid account so that I can ensure it's delivery and billing is correct
+User Story: As an energy supplier I would like to ensure that all potential purchases are by a user with a valid account so that I can ensure the delivery and billing is correct

 Reproduction Steps:
 - Open the homepage